Opinion | The media’s horse-race narratives are covering up the big issue of voter suppression

 A trail of blood still stains the path from the Jim Crow era to the Voting Rights Act, which outlawed legal barriers at the state and local levels to voting by Blacks.
 But the struggle was worth the pain.

-Eight days after President Lyndon Johnson signed the Voting Rights Act on Aug.
+Eight days after President Lyndon B. Johnson signed the Voting Rights Act on Aug.
 6, 1965, federal voting examiners arrived in Selma, Ala., and registered 381 new Black voters — more than had managed to register in Selma’s county during the preceding 65 years.
 By November, the county had 8,000 new Black voters.

 In Mississippi, the percentage of eligible Black voters registered rocketed from 7 percent in 1964 to 67 percent in 1969.
 The political landscape changed, too.
 In 1965, there were a total of 72 Black elected officials in the jurisdictions the act targeted for “special” oversight; nearly 10 years later, there were nearly 1,000.

 But guess what?
-In 2013, the Supreme Court, with a majority of Republican-nominated justices, concluded that 48 years after passage of the Voting Rights Act, everything was just peachy keen down South so there was no longer a need for Southern states to get federal preclearance to impose restrictions on voting.
+In 2013, the Supreme Court, with a majority of Republican-nominated justices, concluded that 48 years after passage of the Voting Rights Act, everything was just peachy keen down South, so there was no longer a need for Southern states to get federal preclearance to impose restrictions on voting.
 Within hours of the decision, states were off to the races with new Jim Crow-style voting restrictions.
 And the same thing is happening now in response to Democratic gains fueled by Black voters last year.

 So that is really what’s at stake at this moment.
 Are we about to return to the days when White political leaders and election officials got away with depressing turnout by people they think of as enemies?